 Guillain-Barre syndrome (GBS) also known as infectious polyneuritis is an autoimmune disease in which there is an acute inflammation of the spinal and cranial nerves manifested by motor dysfunction that predominates over sensory dysfunction.
 The exact cause is unknown, but it is associated with a previously existing viral infection or immunizations.
-Classical clinical manifestation may include ascending and symmetrical motor weakness and absent or diminished reflexes.
+Classical clinical manifestations may include ascending and symmetrical motor weakness and absent or diminished reflexes.

-The severity of the disease ranges from mild to severe with the course of the disease dependent on the extent of paralysis present at the peak of the condition.
+The severity of the disease ranges from mild to severe with the course of the disease depending on the extent of paralysis present at the peak of the condition.
 Recovery is usually complete and may take weeks or months.
 The disease most commonly occurs in children between 4 and 10 years of age.
 Treatment is symptom-dependent with hospitalization required in the acute phase of the disease to observe and intervene for respiratory or swallowing complications.

 Nursing Care Plans

-Nursing care planning goals for a pediatric client with Guillain-Barre syndrome include improved respiratory function, promotion of physical mobility, prevention of contractures, decreased anxiety and pain, relief of urinary retention, improvement of parental care and prevention of complications.
+Nursing care planning goals for a pediatric client with Guillain-Barre syndrome include improved respiratory function, promotion of physical mobility, prevention of contractures, decreased anxiety and pain, relief of urinary retention, improvement of parental care, and prevention of complications.

 - Ineffective Breathing Pattern